gbanc/postgres_vector_benchmark/README.md

 ```
 CREATE INDEX ON benchmark_vectors USING gist(vector);
 ```
+Note: Using ORDER BY can result in full scan greatly increasing query time!

 ## Pytest Database
 Typically when running tests you want ephemeral database, so everything is done in one transaction and rolled back.